How Does Inflation Affect Your Money — A Plain English Explanation

 Long-term financial goals — retirement, college funding, a future home purchase — are unusually sensitive to inflation because of compounding.

 Consider a goal that requires $500,000 in today's purchasing power to fund a comfortable retirement.
 With 3% annual inflation, that same goal in 20 years requires roughly $903,000 in nominal dollars.
 In 30 years, roughly $1,213,000.
-The number of dollars required nearly doubles, then triples, even though the goal — the same standard of living — has not changed at all.
+The number of dollars required nearly doubles, then triples, even though the goal — the same standard of living — hasn't changed at all.

 This effect also shows up in net worth tracking.
-A net worth that grows by 3% in a year with 3% inflation has flat real-terms growth — the dollar amount went up, but the purchasing power of that net worth did not.
+A net worth that grows by 3% in a year with 3% inflation has flat real-terms growth — the dollar amount went up, but the purchasing power of that net worth didn't.
 Tracking real (inflation-adjusted) net worth growth over decades is a more useful measure of long-term progress than the nominal number alone.

 A simple real-world example